200406-java-react-usf/demos/README.md

 # demos
 A repository for training demos

 This is my branch.
-I'm having fun getting to know github/gitbash but like you have lots to learn.
+I'm having fun getting to know github/gitbash but I still have plenty to learn.